canonical/serverlab-testflinger/README.rst

 .. image:: doc/sut_agent.jpg

 The agent entrypoint is run at container invokation, and spawns a minimal, custom init.
-SSH access is for remote access and Jenkins agent comms.
+SSHd is for remote access and Jenkins agent comms.
 Agent routines are classes/methods/functions running on each instance (agent_entrypt.py).

 The MQTT broker facilitates agent logging, said healthchecks and allows for initiating Testflinger jobs via MQTT publish.